 Tribes and Treaties of Washington State

 There is a combination of treaty and non-treaty tribes in WA State.
 Between 1854 and 1856 seven treaties were signed between the Federal Government and tribes.
 This included the Treaty of Point Elliott that encompasses the San Juan Islands.
-The Treaty of Point Elliott was signed on January 22, 1855 at Mukilteo and included the Duwamish, Suquamish, Lummi, Skagit, Swinomish, Samish, and Tulalip Tribes (the Tulalip tribes include the Snoqualmie, Skykomish, and Snohomish Tribes).
+The Treaty of Point Elliott was signed on January 22, 1855 at Mukilteo and included the Duwamish, Suquamish, Lummi, Skagit, Swinomish, Samish, and Tulalip Tribes (the Tulalip tribes included the Snoqualmie, Skykomish, and Snohomish Tribes).

 In December 2020 San Juan County Environmental Stewardship hosted a 3-session virtual workshop with Debra Lekanoff to share Coast Salish relationships through the Salish Sea and connections to the environment and resources and a discussion of best practices to working with Washington Tribes.